Intangible Assets Meaning

 Copyright is a type of asset with the legal rights of the creator of the original work.
 This exists in many countries.
-By obtaining this right the original work can be used by the one who obtains the right to use the work.
-For example journal, books, magazines, etc.
+By obtaining this right, the original work can be used by the one who obtains the right to use the work.
+E.g., journals, books, magazines, etc.

 #3 – Trademarks